priyanka-pixel/priyanka-pixel/README.md

 - 👋 Hi, I’m a developer,analyst
-- 👀 I’m interested in data
+- 👀 I’m interested in data science
 - 🌱 I’m currently learning code
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me githubaccount